CSC207-UofT/course-project-11-59pm/README.md

     &nbsp; Sample input for macOS filePath: /Users/username/Desktop/ <br />
     &nbsp;  Not including a final slash is also valid (C:\Users\YOURUSERNAME\Desktop) <br />
     &nbsp; With these examples, there should exist a save file called save.ser in the desktop <br />
+    &nbsp; If you input "default" it will automatically load a save.ser in the projects src file <br />
     &nbsp; After loading the file, the console should welcome you back to the game <br />
     <br />
 Once the game state is saved/loaded you will now be able to play the game <br />